ReviewETF Logo

 Higher

 The US estate tax issue is the one most people miss.
 US-domiciled assets held by non-US persons may be subject to US estate tax on holdings above US$60,000.
-For large portfolios, this is worth professional advice.
+For larger portfolios, this is worth professional advice.

 For most investors, the simplicity of an Australian-domiciled fund (IVV or VGS) is worth the marginally higher MER.
 If you want total US market exposure in an Australian-domiciled wrapper, consider BGBL or IWLD instead.